 C. G. Jung Institute of San Francisco.

-San Francisco, California, 2020
+San Francisco, California, 2023

-This project will provide a new home for the C.G.
+This project provides a new home for the C.G.
 Jung Institute.
 The building provides for a number of functions: training for emerging psychotherapists, psychotherapy services for the general public, event space for large meetings and dinners, a library, and office space.
 In addition, the building will house the Archive for Research in Archetypal Symbolism.
 An atrium brings natural light and air into the urban setting and links all three floors from ground to sky.

 Owner: C. G. Jung Institute of San Francisco